gbouvignies/ChemEx/docs/source/tutorial.rst

 .. note::
    The :confval:`INCLUDE` key in method file allows selecting a subset of residues for analysis during each fitting step.
-The residue name should match those in experiment files, ``"all"`` is the default value which indicates all residues to be included in the current fitting step.
+The residue name should match those in experiment files, ``"ALL"`` is the default value which indicates all residues to be included in the current fitting step.
+Similarly, the :confval:`EXCLUDE` key can be used to exclude from the analysis.
+   .

 .. tip::
    The set of residues to be included in global fits should be chosen